 Given the concept of information as occupational currency, it is important for change professionals to evaluate their interactions with middle management and consider them as key political players in the overall scheme of implementing change.
 Middle managers should be involved directly in planning and communication efforts, providing valuable input as an informed conduit between the C-Suite and the employees who will be delivering results.
 Key messages should be documented, packaged and provided to managers for distribution to their staff.
 A middle management forum may be helpful as a vehicle for gathering stakeholder input and evaluating potential resistors who may block the access channel to employees eager for information and contributing to the overall effort.

-(Related: 70 Years of Resistance – Part I)
+(Related: 70 Years of Thought on Resistance – Part I)

 Saku Mantere describes his analysis of over 260 interviews of middle managers in European professional services organizations in which he looks at the constraining effect of top management role expectations and the enabling conditions that would release middle managers to be more effective strategic agents.
 Mantere describes “strategic agency” as “ an individual’s capacity to have a perceived effect upon the individual’s own work on an issue the individual regards as beneficial to the interests of his or her organization.”
 From his research he identifies four primary role expectations and eight enabling factors related to the former.
 The table below summarizes the expectations and enabling conditions related to them.